 CERT C coding guidelines[37]: INT09-C

-Ada Quality and Style Guide[1]: 3.4.2
+Ada Quality and Style Guide[1]: 3.4 subsection “Enumeration Types”

 See also Holzmann[14] rule 6.

 Mechanism of failure

 As a program is developed and maintained, the list of items in an enumeration often changes in three basic ways: new elements are added to the list; the relationship between the members of the set can change; representation (the map of values of the items) change; and expressions that depend on the full set or specific relationships between elements of the set can create value errors that can result in wrong results or in unbounded behaviours if used as array indices.